We recommend products that we love. When you buy through links on our site, we may earn an affiliate commission.

 But they also offer upgraded subscription options with additional features like full business credit reports and identity theft protection.

-Their Business Boost and Business Loan Builder subscriptions include a tradeline reporting service.
+Their Business Boost subscription includes a tradeline reporting service.

 This service will report Nav as a business tradeline to: Equifax, Experian, and Dun & Bradstreet.
 They will not report any negative history.

-There are no requirements for obtaining this reporting service beyond paying your monthly subscription fee ($39.99/month for Business Boost and $49.99/month for Business Loan Builder).
+There are no requirements for obtaining this reporting service beyond paying your monthly subscription fee ($49.99/month for Business Boost).

 CreditStrong is a company that offers a variety of credit builder loans.